solliancenet/azure-synapse-analytics-day/00-setup-workspace.md

 1. Create a new resource group

 2. In the resource group, create a regular blob storage account.
-Create in it two private containers named `staging` and `models`.
+In the storage account, create two private containers named `staging` and `models`.

-3. In the resource group, create an empty ASA workspace.
+3. In the resource group, create an empty Azure Synapse Analytics workspace.

 4. Create the following file systems in the primary storage account of the workspace: `dev`, `staging`, and `wwi`.